 The 56F8013/56F8011's architecture is shown in Figure 1-1, Figure 1-2, and Figure 1-3.
-Figure 1-1 illustrates how the 56800E system buses communicate with internal memories and the IPBus Bridge.
-Table 1-2 lists the internal buses in the 56800E architecture and provides a brief description of their function.
-Figure 1-2 and Figure 1-3 show the peripherals and control blocks connected to the IPBus Bridge.
+Figure 1-1 illustrates how the 56800E system buses communicate with internal memories and the IPBus Bridge and the internal connections between each unit of the 56800E core.
+Figure 1-2 shows the peripherals and control blocks connected to the IPBus Bridge.
+Figure 1-3 details how the device's I/O pins are muxed.
 The figures do not show the on-board regulator and power and ground signals.
-They also do not show the multiplexing between peripherals or the dedicated GPIOs.
 Please see Part 2, Signal/Connection Descriptions, to see which signals are multiplexed with those of other peripherals.